Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Move List Item to SharePoint List
 -----------------------------------------
-Moves the specified list item to another SharePoint list with the help of Microsoft Flow.
+Moves the specified list item to another SharePoint list with the help of Power Automate (Microsoft Flow).

 You may find an example how to copy or move SharePoint list items with attachments cross-site in `this article <../../flow/how-tos/sharepoint/move-sharepoint-list-items-with-attachments-cross-site.html>`_.